ballerina-platform/ballerina-library/docs/library-development-process.md

 ## API Docs

-Unlike other libraries out there this is a key differentiator when it comes to the standard library.
+Unlike other libraries out there this is a key differentiator when it comes to the Ballerina library.
 This is a key outcome of each library.
 Just like the code is production ready, the API documentation needs to be production ready as well.
 However the challenge we have with API documentation is there is no objective measurement.
 Therefore, each library owner should be able to make proper judgments as to what is good and bad.

 The standard set of API documentation guidelines can be found [here](https://docs.google.com/document/d/1OMLpw5eTVWSqyd55jIZoAJu7Hr6FltRZvReEVAvT5C0/edit?usp=sharing).